Oma Beek’s Apple Pie

 If using, soak the raisins in some rum or warm water.

-Line the base of a cake tin (± 27 cm diameter - those ones with removable sides) with some baking paper.
+Line the base of a cake tin (± 27 cm diameter - those ones with removable sides) with some baking paper and grease the sides with butter.

 Beat the egg in a small bowl and set aside.

 In a large bowl mix the butter, caster sugar, self raising flour, half of the egg, vanilla sugar (or essence) and a pinch of salt.
 Easiest is to knead with your hands, mix until you get a firm dough and it all sticks together.
-Divide into 3 parts, wrap with cling film and set aside in the fridge (one part will be for the bottom, one for the sides and one for the top).
+Divide into 3 parts, wrap with cling film and set aside in the fridge to cool for at least 30 minutes (one part will be for the bottom, one for the sides and one for the top).

 Peel and core the apples, cut them into slices or bitesize chunks.